OwnMind-ai/KepoJ/README.md

     // Values 0, 1, 2 are taken from entity parameters
     controller.react(3, 4);

-    // Uses only enity parameters
+    // Uses only entity parameters
     controller.react();

 After using these methods, the object will call the action methods and return the name of the action that was performed.